Marlène Laruelle, winner of Choose France for Science, rolls out her illiberalism studies program in Paris

 Menu Research

-This event will address how artificial intelligence is shaped by ideological presuppositions, political values and competing visions of social order.
+This event will address how artificial intelligence is shaped by ideological presuppositions, political values, and competing visions of social order.
 It will also pose the question of how it is transforming contemporary debates on democracy and liberalism.

 The program's Paris branch

-First, the intersections between technology and illiberalism, examining how digital infrastructures, platform governance, artificial intelligence and informational ecosystems are reconfiguring the production and circulation of illiberal ideas and challenging democracy.
+The first looks at the intersections between technology and illiberalism, examining how digital infrastructures, platform governance, artificial intelligence and informational ecosystems are reconfiguring the production and circulation of illiberal ideas and challenging democracy.

 Choose France for Science